-Governments are preparing for more redundancies as the Coronavirus pandemic takes its toll on international labour markets.
+Governments are gearing up for more layoffs as the Coronavirus pandemic takes its toll on international labour markets.
 The UK’s already beleaguered retail sector suffered another crushing blow with the recent news that high street stalwarts Boots and John Lewis are set to cut 5,300 jobs.
-For Chancellor Rishi Sunak the timing couldn’t have been worse coming barely twenty-four hours after he unveiled a number of measures to stop millions of people losing their jobs, including a one-off payment to employers of one thousand pounds for every furloughed worker.
+For Chancellor Rishi Sunak the timing couldn’t have been worse coming barely twenty-four hours after he unveiled a series of measures to stop millions of people losing their jobs, including a one-off payment to employers of one thousand pounds for every furloughed worker.

 Back then I was an arrogant twenty something year old TV reporter who stupidly assumed my high(ish) profile would land me a job and shield me from the recession that had engulfed the country.
-Well, I sure as hell got that one wrong!
+Well, I sure got that wrong!
 It was the late 1980s/early 1990s, jobs were scarce while the competition to find work was tough.
-I applied for anything that was going, regardless of whether I was qualified to do it or not.
+I applied for anything going, regardless of whether I was qualified to do it or not.
 As the rejection letters piled up my life felt as if it was slowly collapsing.
-Having a job was supposed to be a bridge towards dignity, mental stability and financial security, but mine was slipping further away.
-My self-esteem had plummeted, I was struggling to get by on hardly any money while rejection reinforced a deepening sense of failure.
-After more than a year of crucifying depression and feeling completely useless, things began to look up.
-The freelance work that started out as a trickle exploded into a tidal wave and it wasn’t long before my diary was filling up with assignments.
+Having a job was supposed to bring dignity, mental stability and financial security, yet everything was slipping away.
+My self-esteem had plummeted, I was struggling to get by on barely enough money while the rejection letters reinforced my deepening sense of failure.
+After more than a year battling crucifying depression and feelings of utter uselessness, things began to look up.
+The freelance work that started as a trickle ballooned into a tide and it wasn’t long before my diary was filling up with assignments.
 By the mid-1990s I felt confident enough to turn my back on self-employment and take up a full-time job at Bloomberg Television.
-The fifteen months I had spent on an emotional scrap heap was one of the most demoralising chapters of my life, yet with hindsight I realise it was a valuable reference point for handling my second redundancy.
+The fifteen months spent on an emotional scrap heap was one of the most demoralising experiences of my life, yet with hindsight I realise it had prepared me for handling my second redundancy.

 In 2006 I was one of around a dozen people let go of by Sky News.
 I wasn’t surprised when it happened, if anything I was relieved.
-The repetitiveness of anchoring the same programmes and the fifteen-mile drive to work each day, had been eating at me for a while and I wanted out.
-Redundancy gave me the space to focus on my needs while the financial package meant I could take my time.
+The repetitiveness of anchoring the same programmes coupled with the daily grind of a fifteen-mile drive to work, had been eating at me for a while and I wanted out.
+Redundancy gave me the space to focus on my needs while the financial package allowed me to take my time.
 I applied for a couple of TV jobs (old habits die hard) with zero success, but that didn’t upset me because I had come to the conclusion I was better off working for myself.

-The point I’m trying to make is that although redundancy is traumatic it is survivable.
+The point I’m trying to make is that although redundancy is traumatic, it is survivable.
 To begin with, don’t make the mistake of taking it personally.
-Companies let go of people all the time for different reasons and while resentment is understandable there really is no point getting angry or speculating on why you rather than somebody else got the chop.
-Let go of those negative emotions as you need to think clearly to plan ahead.
+Companies let go of people all the time, and while resentment is understandable, there’s no point getting angry or speculating why you rather than somebody else got the chop!
+Let go of those negative emotions as you need to think clearly to successfully plan ahead.

 Before signing any documents get a copy of the in-house redundancy policy (assuming there is one) and match it against the exit terms of your contract.
-If you spot any discrepancies or if you’re not sure about something then speak to an employment solicitor.
-Hourly consultation fees can cost around £200 although you won’t have to pay if you belong to a union as legal services come with membership.
+If you spot any discrepancies or if there’s something you’re not sure about then speak to an employment solicitor.
+Hourly consultation fees can cost around £200, although you won’t have to pay anything if you belong to a union as legal services are part of the membership.

 Do an Oliver Twist and ask for more!
 Clever negotiating could yield extra money or a contribution towards re-training costs.
-Companies want to move on from redundancy and giving way in the negotiations can help speed that up.
+Remember, companies want to move on from redundancy and giving way in the negotiations can speed things up.

 Don’t act on impulse by applying for everything you see!
-I’ve known quite a few people who did that only to later discover they made a terrible mistake when the job didn’t live up to their expectations.
-Research what it is employers are looking for and assess your strengths to see whether you fit in.
-You might decide a career change is the better option in which case you should investigate the training courses that suit your interests.
+I’ve known quite a few people who did that only to discover they made a terrible mistake when the job didn’t live up to their expectations.
+Research what it is employers are looking for and assess your strengths to see whether you’re likely to fit in.
+You might decide a career change is the better option, in which case you should investigate the training courses that suit your interests.

 Finally, look after your mental health.
-Redundancy is an unsettling experience that nobody should have to go through, but unfortunately, it’s a reality we must learn to live with!
-Online shopping is killing the high street while businesses have become increasingly dependent on technology which means more jobs will be lost further down the line.
-Don’t be afraid to ask for help if you’re struggling.
-There’s no shame in that admission or turning to family and friends for support.
-Some of them might already have been through redundancy and will understand what you’re going through.
+Redundancy can be a disorienting experience, but unfortunately it’s a reality of life!
+Online shopping is killing the high street while businesses are becoming increasingly dependent on technology, which means more jobs are likely to disappear further down the line.
+Don’t be afraid to ask for help if you’re struggling with your mental health.
+There’s no shame in that or turning to family and friends for support.
+Some of them might have been through redundancy and will understand how you’re feeling.
 There’s always the option of talking to your GP or making an appointment to see a professional counsellor.
 I remember how good it felt having someone to talk to when I was at my lowest ebb.